Early Germanic calendars: Icelandic calendar

 A special case is the Icelandic calendar, developed in the 10th century.
 Inspired by the Julian calendar, it introduced a purely solar reckoning with a year, having a fixed number of weeks (52 weeks or 364 days).
 This necessitated the introduction of "leap weeks" instead of Julian leap days.

 The old Icelandic calendar is not in official use anymore, but some Icelandic holidays and annual feasts are still calculated from it.
 It has 12 months, of 30 days broken down into two groups of six often termed "winter months" and "summer months".
-The calendar is peculiar in that each month always start on the same day of week.
+The calendar is peculiar in that each month always starts on the same day of the week.
 This was achieved by having 4 epagomenal days to bring the number of days up to 364, and then adding a sumarauki week in the middle of summer of some years.
-This was eventually done so as to ensure that the "summer season" begins on the Thursday between 9 and 15 April in the Julian calendar.
+This was eventually done so as to ensure that the "summer season" begins on the Thursday between 19 and 25 April in the Gregorian calendar (First day of summer).

 Hence Þorri always starts on a Friday sometime between 8 and 15 January of the Julian calendar, Góa always starts on a Sunday between 7 and 14 February of the Julian calendar.